-Beyond access, W&M's most recent graduation rate for undergraduates receiving Pell grants was 9290%, which is the second-highest among public universities in Virginia (one point behind UVA at 93%) and even higher than W&M's overall graduation rate of 90%. the Commonwealth.
-The overall graduation rate for Pell-grant recipients enrolled at a four-year public universityuniversities in Virginia was 62%.
+Beyond access, W&M's most recent graduation rate for undergraduates receiving Pell grants was 90%, which is the highest among public universities in the Commonwealth.
+The overall graduation rate for Pell-grant recipients enrolled at four-year public universities in Virginia was 62%.

-Affordability Affordable: No Increase to In-State Tuition for Five Years (since Fall 2018)
+Affordable: No Increase to In-State Tuition for Five Years (since Fall 2018)

-Affordability remains paramount in the university's budget deliberations, evidenced by W&M's commitment to holding in-state undergraduate tuition flat since Fall 2018 and the university's more than doubling of institutional commitment to need-based financial aid in the last decade.
-W&MW&M's Board of Visitors has intentionally held tuition flat for in-state students and kept fee increases as low as possible while covering mandated cost increases.
-Notably, W&M's ability to hold tuition flat has been highly dependent on the significant increase in state general fund support over the same time period.
+Affordability remains paramount in the university's budget deliberations, evidenced by W&M's commitment to holding in-state undergraduate tuition flat since Fall 2018 and the university's more than doubling of need-based financial aid in the last decade.
+W&M's Board of Visitors has intentionally held tuition flat for in-state students and kept fee increases as low as possible while covering mandated cost increases.
+Notably, W&M's ability to hold tuition flat has been highly dependent on significant increase in state general fund support over the same time period.

-As a result of the commitment to financial aid for Virginians, according to the most recently available data from the Integrated Postsecondary Education Data System, instate students who qualify for aid and come from households at or below an income level of \$110,000 will pay and borrow less on average to attend W&M than they would for any other four-year public university in the Commonwealth.
-Unlike full price, net price includes only what a family actually pays or borrows after receiving institutional scholarships.
+As a result of the commitment to financial aid for Virginians, according to the most recently available data from the Integrated Postsecondary Education Data System, in-state students who qualify for aid and come from households at or below an income level of \$110,000 will pay and borrow less on average to attend W&M than they would for any other four-year public university in the Commonwealth.

-As we move beyond What families actually pay (net price) is what William & Mary tracks most closely.
-Unlike full price, net price includes only the pandemic, amount a family actually pays or borrows after receiving W&M scholarships.
+What families actually pay (net price) is what William & Mary tracks most closely.
+Unlike full price, net price includes only the amount a family actually pays or borrows after receiving W&M scholarships.
 Looking broadly across all income levels, W&M has the lowest average net price based on total cost of attendance of all public doctoral institutions in Virginia.
 Based on FY21 data - the most recent year for which data are available nationally - W&M's average net price for families with financial need, regardless of income, was just under \$18,400.
 At that level, W&M has a lower net price than JMU, GMU, VCU, UVA, and VT.

 For FY23, W&M's Board of Visitors has chosen once again to hold tuition flat for all general undergraduate and graduate students, regardless of residency.
-W&M does not anticipate it will be able to hold tuition flat indefinitely, as it has since the fall of 2018, which was the most recent_but has a demonstrated track record over the last five years of using tuition as the last lever we pull.
-Our updated Six-Year Plan reflects no tuition increase for any in-state student at William & Mary.
-However, the university has set a goal of maintaining increases for FY23 and a proposed increase of 3.7% in-state tuition at or below inflationary levels and consistent with the market.
-For modeling purposes, W&M has used FY24 based on the higher education price index, plus one percent, as incremental nongeneral fund revenue required after factoring in enrollment growth to cover the upper range of tuition increases over the next five years. institutional share of the 5% salary increase included in the 2002-24 biennial budget.
+W&M does not anticipate it will be able to hold tuition flat indefinitely but has a demonstrated track record over the last five years of using tuition as the last lever we pull.
+Our updated Six-Year Plan reflects no tuition increase for FY23 and a proposed increase of 3.7% in FY24 based on the incremental nongeneral fund revenue required after factoring in enrollment growth to cover the institutional share of the 5% salary increase included in the 2002-24 biennial budget.

-The objective is to stay below that level as W&M works to strategically position the over the next year will be to reduce the potential increase, if possible, by:
+The objective over the next year will be to reduce the potential increase, if possible, by:

-- Continuing to focus on optimizing W&M's curricular offerings based on student demand and workforce needs, reduce - Reducing costs through efficiency gains, and identifyoutsourced solutions, and - Identifying new sources of revenue through a combination of innovative program offerings, collaborations with other Virginia public institutions, partnerships with private industry, sponsorships, and fundraising.
+• Continuing to focus on optimizing W&M's curricular offerings based on student demand and workforce needs,

+- Reducing costs through efficiency gains and outsourced solutions, and - Identifying new sources of revenue through a combination of innovative program offerings, collaborations with other Virginia public institutions, partnerships with private industry, sponsorships, and fundraising.

-Transformative: Expanding our Reach Improving Career Pathways.
+Transformative: Improving Career Pathways.